Katie Drummond: Wired

 On August 10, 2023, Condé Nast announced that Drummond would return to Wired as global editorial editor, replacing Gideon Lichfield, who had served in the role since March 2021.
-After the election of Donald Trump in 2024, Wired increasingly began focusing on political coverage, particularly of Elon Musk and the Department of Government Efficiency.
-The magazine added over 62,000 new subscribers after Trump's re-election.
+Under Drummond's leadership Wired increasingly began focusing on political coverage, establishing a politics team.
+The magazine has covered Elon Musk and the Department of Government Efficiency as well as the 2026 Iran War and the rise of artificial intelligence.

 Personal life

-Drummond shares a daughter, Edith, with her husband Carl.
-They live in Brooklyn.
+As of 2023, Drummond is married and has a daughter.
+She and her family live in Brooklyn, New York City.